ku-nlp/ja-vicuna-qa-benchmark/README.md

 You can also specify `--num-gpus-per-model` for model parallelism (needed for large 65B models) and `--num-gpus-total` to parallelize answer generation with multiple GPUs.

 #### Step 2.
 Generate GPT-4 judgments
 There are several options to use GPT-4 as a judge, such as pairwise win-rate and single-answer grading.
-We show an example of the pairwise win-rate evaluation of three Rinna models at the bottom.
+We show an example of the pairwise win-rate evaluation of instruction fine-tuned models (rinna-3.6b-sft-v2, rinna-3.6b-ppo, and japanese-alpaca-lora-7b) at the bottom.

 ```
 OPENAI_API_KEY=[YOUR-KEY] python -B gen_judgment.py \